danjust/literature/README.md

 # literature
-BibTeX library with machine learning related literature
+BibTeX library with machine learning related literature.
+Contains groups for use in JabRef.